PayTabs unveils its expansion into card issuance

 The PayTabs Group is an award-winning payments solutions powerhouse founded by Saudi entrepreneur Abdulaziz Al Jouf.

 Having processed the first live payment gateway transaction in 2014, today PayTabs processes transactions in multiple currencies and markets, swiftly and securely.
-By providing the infrastructure for B2B payment solutions, including digital invoicing for businesses, QR code, social media payments, SOFT pos and switching platforms, PayTabs facilitates seamless e-commerce and social commerce solutions for merchants and super merchants.
-PayTabs unified payment orchestration platform enables governments and large-scale originations to become independent payment platforms to serve their industries.
+By providing the infrastructure for B2B payment solutions, including digital invoicing for businesses, QR code, social media payments, softPOS and switching platforms, PayTabs facilitates seamless e-commerce and social commerce solutions for merchants and super merchants.
+PayTabs' unified payment orchestration platform enables governments and large-scale organisations to become independent payment platforms to serve their industries.

 Share this article